Illinois Compiled Statutes

 shall be used by

-State crime laboratories as designated by the Director of State Police.
+State crime laboratories as designated by the Director of the Illinois State Police.
 These

 funds shall be in addition to any allocations made according to existing law